Leiden: 16th to 18th centuries

 Leiden flourished in the 16th and 17th century.
-At the close of the 15th century the weaving establishments (mainly broadcloth) of Leiden were very important.
+At the close of the 15th century, the weaving establishments of Leiden (mainly broadcloth) were very important.
 In the same period, Leiden developed an important printing and publishing industry.
-The influential printers Lucas van Leyden and Otto van Veen lived here, and so did Christoffel Plantijn.
-One of Christoffel's pupils was Lodewijk Elzevir (1547–1617), who established the largest bookshop and printing works in Leiden, a business continued by his descendants through 1712 and the name subsequently adopted (in a variant spelling) by contemporary publisher Elsevier.
+Printers Lucas van Leyden and Otto van Veen lived here, and so did Christoffel Plantijn.
+One of Christoffel's pupils was Lodewijk Elzevir (1547–1617), who established the largest bookshop and printing works in Leiden, a business continued by his descendants through 1712.

-In 1572, the city sided with the Dutch revolt against Spanish rule and played an important role in the Eighty Years' War.
-Besieged from May until October 1574 by the Spanish, Leiden was relieved by the cutting of the dikes, thus enabling ships to carry provisions to the inhabitants of the flooded town.
-As a reward for the heroic defence of the previous year, the University of Leiden was founded by William I of Orange in 1575.
-Yearly on 3 October, the end of the siege is still celebrated in Leiden.
-Tradition tells that the citizens were offered the choice between a university and a certain exemption from taxes and chose the university.
+In 1572, the city sided with the Dutch Revolt against Spanish rule and played an important role in the Eighty Years' War.
+It was besieged from May to October 1574 by the Spanish but was relieved by the cutting of the dikes, thus enabling ships to carry provisions to the inhabitants.
+William I of Orange founded the University of Leiden in 1575 as a reward for their heroic defense.
+The end of the siege is still celebrated in Leiden on October 3 each year.
+According to tradition, the citizens of Leiden were offered the choice between a university and a certain exemption from taxes and chose the university.
 The siege is notable also for being the first instance in Europe of the issuance of paper money, with paper taken from prayer books being stamped using coin dies when silver ran out.

-Leiden is also known as the place where the Pilgrims (as well as some of the first settlers of New Amsterdam) lived, they operated a printing press for a time in the early 17th century before their departure to Massachusetts and New Amsterdam in the New World.
-After the expulsion of the Spaniards, Leiden cloth, Leiden baize and Leiden camlet became familiar terms.
+Leiden is known as the place where the Pilgrims and some of the settlers of New Amsterdam lived, operating a printing press for a time in the early 17th century before their departure to Massachusetts and New Amsterdam in the New World.